LispCookbook/cl-cookbook/databases.md

 ;    )>)
 ~~~

-If you need a 'template' for tables which doesn't related to any
+If you need a 'template' for tables which aren't related to any
-database tables, you can use `DAO-TABLE-MIXIN`.
-Below the `has-email`
+database tables, you can use `DAO-TABLE-MIXIN` in a `defclass` form.
+The `has-email`
-class will not create a table.
+class below will not create a table.

 ~~~lisp
 (defclass has-email ()